24/7 Emergency Service

 Eight service lines cover the full recovery from attendance to handover.
 The value of a single contractor handling all eight is that the schedule runs as one project rather than a chain of sub-contractors blaming each other for delays.
 See also our related burst pipe repair and leak detection services, which are the most common sources of the water damage claims we attend.

-Truck-mounted vacuum extraction for severe flooding — basements, ground floors, lift pits, commercial plant rooms.
-Portable wet-vacs for smaller spills and upper-floor work.
-Standing water is lifted within the first hour of attendance because every further hour standing on plaster, laminate or carpet extends the drying timeline and raises the claim value.
-Extracted water is transported under a waste transfer note to a licensed disposal site.
+Truck-mounted vacuum extraction for severe flooding and portable wet-vacs for upper-floor work.
+Standing water is lifted within the first hour because every further hour standing on plaster, laminate or carpet extends the drying timeline and raises the claim value.
+Extracted water is removed under a waste transfer note to a licensed disposal site.
+From £180 for a make-safe attendance.

 Source identification and plumbing repair